Benefits Of Needle Exchange Programs

 Needle and syringe programs are an important tool in the fight against the spread of blood-borne illnesses.
 They provide a vital service to people who use drugs, and they have other benefits, like connecting people to other social services. needle and syringe programs are an important part of the harm reduction approach, and they play a critical role in preventing the spread of disease.

-See also Disadvantages Of Needle Exchange Programs
+See also 24 Hour Needle Exchange Near Me

 Do needle exchanges save money?